 Useful resources for cutting down on sugar:

 Like this?
 Now read...

-This article was last reviewed on 25 July 2017 by nutritional therapist Kerry Torrens.
+This article was last reviewed on 5th December 2018 by nutritionist Kerry Torrens.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.